 Location is an essential aspect of the event if not the most important decision.
 You want to ensure it’s an easily accessible venue for your attendees.
 Keep in mind travel needs for your guests as well.
 You want to ensure that if you have out-of-town guests attending, they have ample time to plan arrangements.

 5 Consider Booking a Venue that has an Event Planner

 You can elect to book a corporate event on the water to provide attendees with beautiful views of nearly any major city.
-For example, if you’re seeking to create an event in Chicago, there are plenty of available yachts that will allow you to offer an unforgettable event.
+For example, if you’re seeking to create an event in Chicago, there are yachts that will allow you to offer an unforgettable event.
 When considering working with an event company, Chicago corporate events on the water are a great place to start.
 City Cruises also offers company event venues in: